For SALE: State-Action Representation Learning for Deep Reinforcement Learning: Stabilizing RL with Decoupled Representation Learning

 \subsection{Policy Checkpoints}

 Deep RL algorithms are notoriously unstable~\citep{henderson2017deep}.
+The unreliable nature of deep RL algorithms suggest a need for stabilizing techniques.
+While we can often directly address the source of instability, some amount of instability is inherent to the combination of function approximation and RL.
+In this section, we propose the use of checkpoints, to preserve evaluation performance, irrespective of the quality of the current learned policy.

-In supervised learning, checkpoints are a common approach for selecting high-performing models and maintaining a consistent performance across evaluations~\citep{vaswani2017attention, kenton2019bert}.
+A checkpoint is a snapshot of the parameters of a model, captured at a specific time during training.
+In supervised learning, checkpoints are often used to recall a previous set of high-performing parameters based on validation error, and maintain a consistent performance across evaluations~\citep{vaswani2017attention, kenton2019bert}.
 Yet this technique is surprisingly absent from the deep RL toolkit for stabilizing policy performance.

-A checkpoint is a snapshot of the parameters of a model, captured at a specific time during training.
-Checkpoints can be used to recall a previous set of high-performing parameters based on validation error.
 In RL, using the checkpoint of a policy that obtained a high reward during training, instead of the current policy, could improve the stability of the performance at test time.

 For off-policy deep RL algorithms, the standard training paradigm is to train after each time step (typically at a one-to-one ratio: one gradient step for one data point).
 However, this means that the policy changes throughout each episode, making it hard to evaluate the performance.
-Similar to many on-policy algorithms~\citep{williams1992reinforce, PPO}, we propose to keep the policy fixed for several episodes, then batch the training that would have occurred.
-In a similar manner to evolutionary approaches~\citep{salimans2017evolution}, we can use these several episodes to judge if the current policy outperforms the previous best policy and checkpoint accordingly.
+Similar to many on-policy algorithms~\citep{williams1992reinforce, PPO}, we propose to keep the policy fixed for several \textit{assessment} episodes, then batch the training that would have occurred. \begin{itemize}[nosep] \item Standard off-policy RL: Collect a data point $\rightarrow$ train once. \item Proposed: Collect $N$ data points over several assessment episodes $\rightarrow$ train $N$ times. \end{itemize} In a similar manner to evolutionary approaches~\citep{salimans2017evolution}, we can use these assessment episodes to judge if the current policy outperforms the previous best policy and checkpoint accordingly.
 At evaluation time, the checkpoint policy is used, rather than the current policy.